Safeguarding roles and responsibilities

 - Undertaking relevant training and receiving assurance that staff are trained to the appropriate levels;

-- Receiving annual reviews and report;
+- Receiving and considering annual reviews and reports; and

-VCG are responsible for:
+The VCG are responsible for:

 - Providing assurances to the Board that all safeguarding requirements are fully met;